 Career Outlook – According to the United States Department of Labor:

-- “Employment of mental health counselors and marriage and family therapists is projected to grow 19 percent from 2014 to 2024, much faster than the average for all occupations.
-Growth is expected in both occupations as more people have mental health counseling services covered by their insurance policies.”
+- Employment of substance abuse, behavioral disorder, and mental health counselors is projected to grow 22 percent from 2018 to 2028, much faster than the average for all occupations.
+Employment growth is expected as people continue to seek addiction and mental health counseling.

-- “Employment of school and career counselors is projected to grow 8 percent from 2014 to 2024, about as fast as the average for all occupations.
-Increasing school enrollments should lead to employment growth of school and career counselors”
+- Employment of school and career counselors is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.
+Increasing school enrollments is expected to lead to employment growth of these workers.

-Council for Accreditation of Counseling & Related Educational Programs (CACREP)
+Council for Accreditation of Counseling and Related Educational Programs (CACREP)